Assumption-Lean Differential Variance Inference for Heterogeneous Treatment Effect Detection: Simulations

 The results of this experiment are presented in Figure \ref{fig:asymptotic_linearity}.
 As expected, absolute empirical bias and empirical variance become negligible as sample size increases.
 At smaller sample sizes, the empirical bias and variance of the cross-fitted estimators are substantially larger than those of the non-cross-fitted estimators in smaller sample sizes.
 This behavior is due to the cross-fitted estimators sometimes producing near-zero potential outcome variance estimates.
 However, the cross-fitted estimators outperform the others in terms of bias starting from $n=500$.
 The scaled absolute empirical bias, obtained by multiplying the absolute empirical bias by $\sqrt{n}$, is decreasing for all estimators as of $n=1000$, suggesting that these estimators are asymptotically root-$n$ consistent.
 Finally, cross-fitted estimators' coverage achieves the nominal proportion in samples of size $1000$ and $2000$, while their non-cross-fitted counterparts produce empirical coverages slightly below --- but converging towards --- the desired proportion.

-These results imply that $\Psi_\text{OS}$, $\Psi_\text{TMLE}$, $\Psi_\text{CFOS}$, and $\Psi_\text{CFTMLE}$ are asymptotically linear under the considered DGP, though the cross-fitted estimators' performance are markedly better than the one-step estimator and TMLE in large samples.
+These results imply that $\Psi_\text{OS}$, $\Psi_\text{TMLE}$, $\Psi_\text{CFOS}$, and $\Psi_\text{CFTMLE}$ are asymptotically linear under the considered DGP, though the cross-fitted estimators' performance is markedly better than that of the one-step estimator and TMLE in large samples.
 Their differential finite-sample behavior might be explained by the use of flexible machine learning algorithms to estimate nonparametric nuisance parameters.
-Flexible nuisance parameter estimators may be prone to a sub-optimal bias-variance tradeoffs in finite-samples --- unless sample-splitting strategies are incorporated --- resulting in a slight bias that decreases with growing sample sizes and mildly anti-conservative coverage.
+Flexible nuisance parameter estimators may be prone to suboptimal bias-variance trade-offs in finite samples \citep{zhengCrossValidatedTargetedMinimumLossBased2011} --- unless sample-splitting strategies are incorporated --- resulting in a slight bias that decreases with growing sample sizes and mildly anti-conservative coverage.